msjimc/TransGBViewer/Guide/InterProScan.md

 ## Preparing for a search

-To search the InterProScan site, you most first select a transcript ID from the drop-down list box (blue line in Figure 4).
-You most also enter an email address in the text area below the drop-down list (black line in Figure 4).
+To search the InterProScan site, you must first select a transcript ID from the drop-down list box (blue line in Figure 4).
+You must also enter an email address in the text area below the drop-down list (black line in Figure 4).
 This email address is required by InterProScan and appear to be a genuine address as judged by InterProScan.
 Finally, you need to enter a job title in the lower text area (green line in Figure 4), which may be any text of 3 or more letters.
 When the required information has been added, the __Submit__ button becomes active.

 ![Figure 4](images/figurefeature26.jpg)

-Figure 3: To submit a search to InterpPoScan, you need to select a transcript, supply an email address and give the search a title.
+Figure 4: To submit a search to InterProScan, you need to select a transcript, supply an email address and give the search a title.

 ---